-During the summer I don’t mind running in the rain.
+Many runners are divided on whether or not they want to go running in the rain.
+During the summer I don’t mind it.
 In fact, I sometimes enjoy it!
 This wasn’t always the case.
-This is actually the first summer that I’ve really embraced running in the rain and have run outside rather that on the treadmill when it’s raining.
 There are a few tips that can make running in the rain more enjoyable all year long.
-I won’t promise that I will be running outside if it’s raining and 35 degrees, but I do plan to continue embracing it well into the fall months this year.
+I won’t promise that I will be running outside if it’s raining and 35 degrees, but I do plan to continue embracing it whenever I can!

 9 Tips for Running in the Rain

 1. Make sure there is no chance of lightning

 First and foremost, you want to stay safe.
 Check the weather to make sure that there won’t be any thunder and lightning during your run.
 If you are confident you can run outside but are concerned that maybe some storms will sneak up on you, stay close to home so you can return quickly if needed.

 Also, if you are running in the rain in the colder months make sure that ice won’t be an issue.

 I always wear a hat when I run in the rain, but I’ve actually heard that some people where sunglasses to keep the rain out of your eyes.
 Just make sure you can still see where you are going!

 Back in 2013 I ran the Houston Marathon in 40 something degrees and pouring rain.
 Before we left for our trip we thought it would be in the 50s and dry for the race, and we were heading to Hawaii for our honeymoon after the race.
 So I didn’t have great clothing options to wear on race day.
 I had on some combination of a tank top with arm sleeves and a jacket.
 Thanks to the way the tank top was rubbing against my arms I ended up with some of the worst chafing of my life.
 I remember crying in the shower that day and it was painful for days into my trip.

 Lesson learned: ALWAYS wear body glide on any compromised areas when running in the rain.